 As it is clear in the table above, considering the closeness of the median and mean, it can be concluded that the variables of this research have a suitable statistical distribution.
-The average DELTA is equal to 0.030, this number shows that the profit before tax of companies is more than their taxable profit, and on the other hand, its minimum has also become negative (-0.111), which shows that In some companies, the accounting profit is lower than the taxable profit.
+The average DELTA is equal to 0.030; this number shows that the profit before tax of companies is more than their taxable profit, and on the other hand, its minimum has also become negative (-0.111), which shows that In some companies, the accounting profit is lower than the taxable profit.
 The minimum ETR was zero, which indicates that some companies have not paid taxes even though they have made a profit.
-Also, 1,500 examined samples, with an average of 1,478, have shared auditors with at least one of their clients (Mean

-COMAUD=1.478); So that in some research samples, this sharing was with the first major customer, in some with the fifth customer, and in some cases there was no sharing at all.
+Also, 1,500 examined samples, with an average of 1,478, have shared auditors with at least one of their clients (Mean COMAUD=1.478).
+So, in some research samples, this sharing was with the first major customer, in some with the fifth customer, and in some cases, there was no sharing.

-Furthermore, a comparison of our descriptive statistics with existing literature shows that our average tax avoidance rates align well with findings in studies of emerging economies, where financial pressures, such as those in Iran, often encourage firms to pursue tax-saving strategies.
+Furthermore, comparing our descriptive statistics with existing literature shows that our average tax avoidance rates align well with findings in emerging economy studies, where financial pressures, such as those in Iran, often encourage firms to pursue tax-saving strategies.
 Studies in Iran, for instance, reveal that tax avoidance averages tend to vary with the intensity of financial constraints and sanctions, resulting in higher mean tax avoidance levels than in more stable economies.
 Additionally, research demonstrates a positive association between common auditors and tax avoidance across various regions.
-For example, studies from South Korea and Taiwan suggest that firms with extended auditor tenures or common audit firm relationships tend to show a greater propensity for tax avoidance as familiarity and dependency increase.
-Similarly, our findings align with literature indicating that, under conditions of high economic dependency, auditor independence can be compromised, leading to greater tax avoidance due to reduced oversight.
+For example, South Korea and Taiwan studies suggest that firms with extended auditor tenures or common audit firm relationships tend to show a greater propensity for tax avoidance as familiarity and dependency increase.
+Similarly, our findings align with the literature indicating that auditor independence can be compromised under conditions of high economic dependency, leading to greater tax avoidance due to reduced oversight.
 Research in Iran and Taiwan has found that high economic dependency can weaken auditors' resistance to aggressive tax strategies, as reflected in our results.